SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 | digitalWriteFast() |    +2 |    +2 | With constant arguments.
 | pinModeFast()      |   +12 |   +12 | With constant arguments.

+The takeaways from this should be that:
+* digitalWrite() can easily take 35-75 or more clock cycle with turnOffPWM and then over 50 itself.
+So digitalWrite can take up to 7 us per call (at 20 MHz; digitalWriteFast takes 0.05 us), and it is by far the worst offender.
+A small consolation is that turnOffPWM does not execute the entire block of code for all parts.
+It checks which timer is used, and uses that block, which very roughly gives 70 clocks on a TCA pin, around 150 ona TCD pin.
+And considerably fewer on a pin with no pwm, though it still has to determine that the pin doesn't have pwm.
+* If you know you won't have PWM coming out of a pin, pinConfigure is faster than pinMode() and digitalWrite().
+Especially if only setting up the more common properties.
-pinConfigure called with second argument constrained to 0x00-0x0F (setting only direction and output value) (1), with it constrained to that plus configuring pullups (2), and without restrictions (3).
+* pinConfigure called with second argument constrained to 0x00-0x0F (setting only direction and output value) (1), with it constrained to that plus configuring pullups (2), and without restrictions (3).
 About 200 bytes of that space is used for lookup tables, not instructions.

-This is why the fast digital I/O functions exist.
+* This is why the fast digital I/O functions exist.

-This is why the fast digital I/O functions exist, and why there are people who habitually do `VPORTA.OUT |= 0x80;` instead of `digitalWrite(PIN_PA7,HIGH);`

 It's also why I am not comfortable automatically switching digital I/O to "fast" type when constant arguments are given.
 The normal functions are just SO SLOW that you're sure to break code that hadn't realized they were depending on the time it took for digital write, even if just for setup or hold time for the thing it's talking to.
 ## openDrain()